 Scatter the remaining blueberries on top, then pop the loaf into a 350-degree oven for about 50-60 minutes, or until a cake tester comes out clean and the top is a light golden brown.

 Stir the remaining lemon juice and one-fourth cup of powdered sugar, ensuring no lumps remain.
 Set that aside while the bread bakes.
-Gather up the remaining lemon zest and mix it with about a tablespoon of coarse sanding sugar.
+Gather up the reserved lemon zest and mix it with about a tablespoon of coarse sanding sugar.

 When the bread comes out of the oven, poke holes all through the hot loaf with a skewer or chopstick, then pour the glaze slowly over the bread, allowing it to soak into the bread.
-While it is still warm, sprinkle the lemony sanding sugar over the loaf and let it cool completely before slicing it.
+While it is still warm, sprinkle the lemony sanding sugar over the loaf.

 Quickbreads are a delight to make; by reducing the baking time, you can easily bake them in small and mini loaf pans.
 Wee loaves of quickbread make a wonderful little gift for someone who could use a hug.